Bipshark/computahsecuhritu/README.md

 2. __Provision__ of some kind of authentication information, which is secret and unforgeable.
 3. __Transmission__ of the authentication information to the system through a secure channel.
 4. __Validation__ of the authentication information with some reference information (proof of correctness).

+Usually, the transmission channel is the weakest link.

 The authentication information can be of __3 different, generic types__, based on something that is unique for the user: